-College Application Workshop - (seniors and college students; $1 - 1\frac{1}{2}$ hours)
+College Application Workshop - (seniors and college students; 1-1/2 hours)

-ISAC has partnered with the American College Application Campaign to promote applying to college in a timely fashion, especially for first gen students.
+ISAC has partnered with the American College Application Campaign to promote applying to college in a timely fashion.
 As part of this campaign, Corps members will assist students with completing college applications to the college(s) of their choice.
 Schools are encouraged to work with ISAC staff to hold other activities, such as career exploration, college search, essay workshop, etc., prior to the application workshop so that students can successfully submit a complete application.
 Ideally, the workshop is conducted in a computer lab.